 A day trip is when you to visit a place and explore more and then return home on the same day.
 So if you are taking day trips from Tokyo, make sure to choose the most time-efficient destination.

-To hear people talk about Tokyo, you’d think that the only thing outside of it is Mt.
-Fuji and a bunch of people endlessly producing anime.
+You’d think that the only thing outside of it is Mt.
+Fuji.
 But as big as Tokyo may be, there’s far more to see and do just beyond its towering buildings and winding streets.

 Oh, how we love Nikko!
 Had our daughter not having a bad time we could have explored more of its hidden gems and mouth-watering cuisine.